rajesh17mca/docker-workspace/README.md

 * Just edit the YAML file, then ```docker stack deploy -c file.yml <stackname>```

 Note:
-* build instruction in the docker compose file will be ignored by swarm
+* Build instructions in the Docker Compose file will be ignored by Swarm
-* deploy instruction in the docker compose file will be ignored by compose
+* Deploy instructions in the Docker Compose file will be ignored by Compose

 ### Docker Healthchecks
 * Supported in Dockerfile, Compose YAML, docker run, and Swarm Services
-* Docker engine will exec's the command in the container (localhost)
+* Docker engine will execute the command in the container (localhost)
 * It expects exit 0 (OK) or exit 1 (Error)
 * Three container states:
     * starting